Tec4Sho/check-file-action/README.md

   - `GNUmakefile`

 >[!NOTE]
- Makefile Files are not auto-fix with ` filefix: true `
+ Makefile Files are not auto-fix with ` repair: true `

 #### Check File Report :